(Last Updated On: 13th August 2019)

 Now here’s an original gift/souvenir.
 Yep, Mr Wood sell fossils.
 Or he did, until he died in 2012.
 But the shop lives on.
 Mr Wood was an internationally renowned fossil hunter with a physical shop on The Grassmarket which opened in 1987, and a thriving online business that followed.
 So if you’ve got one of those really fussy, hard to buy for friends or relatives, get them a dinosaur fossil.
 Or a meteorite.
 Or amethyst, malachite or garnet.
 Or maybe pick up something that’s been made into jewellery, like a shark tooth necklace.
 That’ll shut those fusspots right up.

 And If You Feel Like A Real Splurge…

 Local designer Joey D makes upcycled handbags, jackets, kilts and more (much more than I could list here), from scraps of tweed and leather and army disposals.
 These are truly one offs and are priced accordingly, so maybe save this place for yourself.
 Downstairs there’s similarly upcycled armchairs, but that’s only if you’re a supremely generous gift giver.

-Soon ( well in 2019) to have its own swanky new headquarters by the Union Canal, Edinburgh Printmakers is a working printing studio that supports local artists by giving them space, tuition and opportunities to show their work.
+Now with its own swanky new headquarters by the Union Canal, Edinburgh Printmakers is a working printing studio that supports local artists by giving them space, tuition and opportunities to show their work.
 And for us, they have a gift shop with limited edition prints, jewellery and books for sale.
 If you think you might like a print, just a word to the wise – this is serious stuff, bring your cheque book.

 21st Century Kilts